Xeonzilla/tessera-ui.github.io/docs/en/components/button.md

 - `args: impl Into<ButtonArgs>`

-  This argument configures the style and behavior of the `button` component, including background color, border, shadow, corner radius, etc. Use `ButtonArgsBuilder` to construct this argument.
+  This argument configures the style and behavior of the `button` component, including background color, border, shadow, corner radius, etc. You can use `ButtonArgsBuilder` to construct this argument.

 - `ripple_state: Arc<RippleState>`